wheaton5/wheaton5.github.io/projects/tenx.md

 The 10X platform starts with high molecular weight DNA input into a microfluidic system which partitions those long DNA molecules into "GEMs" (Gel bead in emulsion) with oil surrounding an aqueous solution containing the DNA and reagents surrounding a gel bead containing millions of copies of the same barcode DNA sequence.
 Each different gel bead has a different barcode DNA oligo with high probability.
 Each GEM gets roughly 10 long DNA molecules.
 So when you map the reads from a single barcodes, they cluster into a few small regions of the genome associated with their molecule of origin.

-This can be done for either whole genome or exome.
+This can be done for either whole genome or targeted sequencing while retaining the linked read long range information.
 <img src="../projects/genomeexome.jpg" alt="WGS or WES 10X linked reads" style="align:center">

 ### PHASING LONG MOLECULES